asynched/reactive/README.md

 # Reactive

-This is a test on building state-driven UIs without the virtual DOM
+This is a test on building state-driven UIs without the virtual DOM.

 ## How to run